-- Administrative Per Se - Driving a CMV while privileges are withdrawn, suspended, revoked, cancelled, or disqualified - Driving a CMV with .04-.079 BAC - DUI .08 or above, while driving a commercial or non-commercial motor vehicle - Driving a commercial or non-commercial motor vehicle in the commission of a felony (non-traffic) - Refusal of the chemical test in a commercial or non-commercial motor vehicle

-- Causing a fatality through the negligent operation of a CMV - Failure to stop at an accident scene in a commercial or non-commercial motor vehicle - Hit & Run conviction in a commercial or non-commercial motor vehicle - Manslaughter conviction in a commercial motor vehicle - Vehicular Homicide conviction
+- Administrative Per Se - Driving a CMV while privileges are withdrawn, suspended, revoked, cancelled, or disqualified - Driving a CMV with .04-.079 BAC - DUI .08 or above, while driving a commercial or non-commercial motor vehicle - Driving a commercial or non-commercial motor vehicle in the commission of a felony (non-traffic) - Refusal of the chemical test in a commercial or non-commercial motor vehicle - Causing a fatality through the negligent operation of a CMV - Failure to stop at an accident scene in a commercial or non-commercial motor vehicle - Hit & Run conviction in a commercial or non-commercial motor vehicle - Manslaughter conviction in a commercial motor vehicle - Vehicular Homicide conviction

-If any of the above violations occurred while transporting hazardous material required to be placarded or while operating a motor vehicle designed to transport 15 or more passengers, the person is disqualified for a period of 3 years.
+If any of the above violations occurred while transporting hazardous material required to be placarded the driver is disqualified for a period of 3 years.

-Lifetime Disgualification (may be reduced to 10 years) (SDCL 32-12A-37)
+Lifetime Disqualification (may be reduced to 10 years) (SDCL 32-12A-37)

-If convicted of two or more of any of the convictions listed under "Major Traffic Violations", it will result in a lifetime disqualification.
+A conviction of two or more of any of the offenses listed under "Major Traffic Violations" will result in a lifetime disqualification.
 After 10 years, the driver may apply to the Driver Licensing Program for reinstatement.